prachi-pawaskar/PageObjectModelTutorial/README.md

 ### How to execute test

-1. Through IDE: right click on "Tests"
+1. Through IDE: right click on "TestsToExecute.java" and run "verifyLogin()"
+2. Through command prompt: mvn test

 ## About Page Object Model framework